-Applicants with insufficient income or resources may be eligible for a GA grant for emergency needs, not to exceed 30 days, so long as the applicant is not a recipient of MFIP benefits.
+Applicants with insufficient income or resources may be eligible for a GA grant for emergency needs, not to exceed 30 days, as long as the applicant is not a recipient of MFIP benefits.
 An individual or family may not receive EGA more than once in any 12-month period.
 Persons or families in need who are not state residents may also receive assistance to meet emergency needs.
 In the case of nonresidents, state law provides that the 30-day residency requirement is not waived when a person applies for EGA (Minn.
 Stat. § 256D.02, subd.
 12a, para. f).
 EGA grants may be made to the extent that funds are available.
+However, the governor has unallotted funds for EGA effective November 1, 2009, through June 30, 2011.